 - to advise them on sources of finance, whether grants or cheap loans;

 - to point them to contractors in the area who might carry out more advanced measures;

 - to advise them on installing renewable energy, whether renewable heat or electricity.

-- It is also thought that we should target significant businesses and individuals in the community, who are held in wide regard, who might stand as an example to others, to influence their behaviour
+- It was also thought that we should target significant businesses and individuals in the community, who are held in wide regard, who might stand as an example to others, to influence their behaviour

 - Candace Browne offered her house in town on Diana Road as an exemplar for some measures that others could implement themselves.
-We would organise a open day for interested members of the public to come along.

 - We would approach one of the major energy companies such as Centrica or EDF to ask them if they would like to prioritise Llandeilo for the Energy Company Obligation home energy efficiency improvement measures they legally have to carry out to be an exemplar town for Wales.

 - We would also seek a farm exemplar to appeal to the farming community.
 One farm was on the eco-homes network.

 - We would also approach Age Concern with an offer to present to them.